gonzaloburga-cs/Library-Management-System/README.md

-- Create a venv in your desired directory: python -m venv .venv
+- Create a venv in your desired directory: python -m venv .venv (While developing, we created two different virtual environments to avoid any conflicts between the server and the GUI libraries)
 - backend/.venv/scripts/activate (.venv will be replaced with whatever your virtual environment directory is called.
 This will activate your venv)

 - pip install -r backend/requirements.txt